jesseDijkman1/meesterproef-1819/article-2.md

 const regX = /(\w+)\s{1}(\w+)/
 ```

-This is the basic syntax of a group.
-You can also backreference to a group in your regular expression (`\1` and `\2`).

 ### Multiline and case insensitive flag

-A very useful flag that you can use for form validation, data parsing and other things is the mutliline flag `m`.
-With the multiline flag come two anchors that only work when the multiline flag is declared.
+A very useful flag that you can use for form validation, data parsing and other things is the **mutliline flag** `m`.
+The multiline flag comes with two anchors that only work when the multiline flag is declared.
 The start `^` and end `$` anchor.
-Another flag that might be useful is the case insensitive flag `i`, which makes the regular expression select words that are capitalized or not.
+Another flag that might be useful is the case **insensitive flag** `i`, which makes the regular expression select words where capitalization doesn't matter.

 > _Jesse Dijkman_